Gallie83/PP2-Blackjack/assets/readme/Readme.md

 * The fonts came from [Google Fonts](https://fonts.google.com/).
 * The inspiration for the How to play button came from [W3schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
+* All code, except where otherwise specified, was written by me - Kevin Gallagher

 ### Media
 * The large sized background came from [Wallpaper Safari](https://cdn.wallpapersafari.com/56/28/6s0C7W.jpg).